 If you have trouble following through with printing your travel photos following a trip, one of these travel printers might be a good choice for you.
 Being able to print a few photos at the end of a day as you’re relaxing in a hotel room or even a cafe is a great way to fill your travel scrapbook on the road- write in you day’s itinerary and add a few ticket stubs and your travel scrapbook will be complete by the time you catch your return flight- leaving no pressure to collate photos and manage memories after the trip.

 I personally have traveled and travel scrapbooked with both the Canon IVY Bluetooth Printer and HP’s version: Sproket Printer of these travel printers.
-While Canon’s printer has a .1 star lead in aggregate reviews, through traveling with both I have noticed no major difference in use or the quality of printed photos.
+Through traveling with both, I have noticed no major difference in use or the quality of printed photos.
 These travel printers make it fun and easy to add photos of you, your travel companions, and the sites you visit directly into your travel scrapbook while you are still traveling.

 Cutouts From Brochures and Travel Pamphlets

 As more and more travel information shifts online, brochures aren’t picked up as frequently as they once were.
 However, if you are a travel scrapbook creator, these little pamphlets are powerhouses for making fun and interesting pages in your travel scrapbook.

 Paired with a tiny pair of scissors – like the airplane-safe ones I recommend in my travel journal supply kit – you can create square, round, or custom-shaped cutouts and apply them to your travel scrapbook using a glue pen for precise glue application.
 You can cut out photos, text blocks, or even just individual words to create your own travel scrapbook of visiting that place.
 Paired with photos, other mementos, and a few of your own words in a minimal bullet journal style, it creates a cool travel journal/travel scrapbook hybrid that guarantees you’ll have a souvenir unlike anyone else’s ever visited that location.

 Ticket Stubs and Passes